piax93/pw2go/README.md

-# pw2go
+# Password-2-Go

-A simple Go password manager
+A simple Go password manager.

+Writing this as an exercise to learn the Go programming language.